Arsenal News: Lacazette wins club's Player of the Year award | Goal.com

 Alexandre Lacazette has won Arsenal’s Player of the Year award, winning 35 per cent of the votes cast by the London club’s supporters.

-The club announced the French striker’s triumph on Friday morning, the day after he scored two goals in their 3-1 Europa League semi-final first leg victory over Valencia.
+The Gunners announced the French striker’s triumph on Friday morning, the day after he scored two goals in their 3-1 Europa League semi-final first leg victory over Valencia.

-The statement said that Lacazette’s key interventions in big games this year were the mark of an elite forward.
+It brought his total on the season to 18 in all competitions, to go along with nine assists for Unai Emery's squad this term.

 “If the mark of an elite forward is to make the difference when their team needs it most, then take a quick glance at Laca’s campaign,” the statement reads .